Thalía: Cultural impact

-Thalía is considered a gay icon and according to Infobae, many of her fans recognized her as the "Latin queen of gay community".
-The same publication also stated Thalía is one of the most "emulated pop singers by transvestite shows in gay nightclubs".
+Thalía is also considered a gay icon and according to Infobae, many of her fans recognized her as the "Latin queen of gay community".
+The same publication also stated she is one of the most "emulated pop singers by transvestite shows in gay nightclubs".
 Andrés del Real from La Tercera felt she is an icon for the sexual minority, and professor Ramón García in Chicano Representation and the Strategies of Modernism (1997) wrote Thalía is "the dream identity of many drag queens".
 Ed Grant from Time also commented that many of them called themselves "Thalíos".
+In addition, she was also recognized as a successful businesswoman.
+According to Felipe Escudero from El Mundo in 2006, Thalía was described as the "Latin Madonna of the Hispanic market" and a "Queen Midas" due her success as a businesswoman.